okfde/froide/docs/importpublicbodies.rst

   (optional) Possible other, alternative names for the public body separated by commas. description
-  (optional) A text description of the public body. topic__slug
+  (optional) A text description of the public body. tags
-  (optional) Slug for this public body's topic.
-If not given, the public body topic with the highest rank attribute will be chosen. url
+  (optional) A comma-separated (possibly quoted) list of tags for this public body.
+  Tags may already exist or not. url
   (optional) Website for this public body. parent__name